 Be prepared this summer and know how you can stay safe around the electricity network.
-Summer also means bushfires, storms, floods and more people travelling on our roads.
+Summer means more people travelling on our roads as well as storms, floods and bushfires.
 Here’s some simple tips to help keep you safe this summer.

 Stay safe on the road

 - Know what to do if your vehicle comes into contact with the electricity network – it’s important that you stay inside the vehicle (if there is no fire) and call 000 immediately

 - If escape is necessary (due to fire) jump well clear to avoid contact with the vehicle and the ground at the same time.
 When you jump, land with your feet together then shuffle or jump until you are at least 8 metres clear of the vehicle, powerlines or anything else in contact with them.
 Do not touch the vehicle, fall or allow your feet to step apart.
 Do not return to the vehicle for any reason

 - Never approach a vehicle in contact with the electricity network to assist - leave it to the professionals and call 000 immediately